ResearchComputing/Documentation/docs/gateways/OnDemand.md

 * When the server starts, the file navigator panel displays CURC root.
 You can navigate to one of your CURC spaces by selecting `home` or `projects` from the file panel on the left.
 Alternatively, you can go to "File" then "Open Path" and enter your path in the field (e.g. `/projects/<your username>`).

 For more information on running Jupyter Notebooks, [check out RC’s page on Jupyter](https://curc.readthedocs.io/en/latest/gateways/jupyterhub.html).

+##### RStudio

+1. To start an interactive RStudio job, select `RStudio Server (Presets)` from the menu.
+This provides preset configurations for your convenience; you may select 1 core for 1 hour, 1 core for 12 hours, or 4 cores for 4 hours.
+Most use cases can be accommodated by one of the presets.
+The `RStudio Server (Presets)` option submits jobs to Alpine's `ahub` partition.
+This partition provides users with rapid start times, but __limits users to one RStudio session__ (or any one job using the partition; for example if you have a Jupyter session that is also using the `ahub` partition, you will not be able to start an RStudio session using the preset options).

+2. Click “Launch” to submit the RStudio job to the queue.
+The wait time depends on the number of cores and time requested.
+The preset options provided generally start within a few moments.

+3. Once your RStudio session is ready, you can click “Connect to RStudio Server”.
+An interactive RStudio session will be started in a new window.

+4. To shut down an RStudio server, go to the "File" menu at the top and choose "Quit session...".
+If you have made changes to the workspace, then you will be asked if you would like to save them to `~/.RData`, this is not necessary, but can be helpful.
+Once completed, a prompt will notify you that your R session has ended and will give you the option to restart a server, if desired.
+However, it is important to note that quitting the session will not cancel the job you are running.
+Additionally, closing the window will not terminate the job.
+To terminate the job, you can use the “My Interactive Sessions” tab in Open OnDemand to terminate running sessions.

+**_Notes:_**
+* We have designed the RStudio app in Open OnDemand such that it employs versions of R that match the versions of R that are also available in the CURC module stack.
+This is done to facilitate moving between using RStudio for interactive work, and running larger R workflows as batch jobs on Alpine or Blanca.
+Due to system constraints, packages you install in a given version of R in RStudio will not be available if you load the equivalent version of the R module, and vice versa.
+You will need to (re-)install the packages you need when using the equivalent module.

 #### My Interactive Sessions